 Player packs

-I was able to tie out the rosters to player pack schedules for all but one high school student and all middle school students.

 I was able to tie the player pack schedule to the deposits, but was $75 short.

-Considering the $20 per player contribution by MSB along with the player contributions per the schedule, I determined that there was $1472 expended for player pack over and above the cost to players.
-Part or all of this may coaches’ gear.
-MSB provided no records to make that determination.
+Considering the $20 per player contribution by MSB along with the player contributions per the schedule, there was $1472 expended for player pack over and above the cost to players.
+This was coaches’ gear.
+However, MSB provided no records to substantiate that determination.

 Coaches’ gear – MSB provided no information about coaches’ gear.